Michael Jackson’s dance lean explained using Forces

 Since Jackson’s prime, dancers have continually challenged themselves to jump higher, stretch further and move faster than before.

-With this comes more strain on their bodies, and the neurosurgeons say they are expecting to see new, unique spinal injuries as they push themselves further, inspired by the phenomenon that was Michael Jackson.
+With this comes more strain on their bodies, and the neurosurgeons say they are expecting to see new, unique spinal injuries as dancers push themselves further, inspired by the phenomenon that was Michael Jackson.

 Login or Sign up for FREE to download the full teacher resource